LiorAvrahami/safer-prompt-toolkit/README.md

 #### safer_prompt_toolkit.prompt(message,max_failcase_completion_lines=3,max_chars_in_completion_line=150,**prompt_toolkit_kwargs)
 use prompt_toolkit's prompt function with a fail-safe
 Parameters:
 >  - message - the prompt messege to be printed to the user, (add \n at the end if you want to get the response in a new line)
 >  - max_failcase_completion_lines - defaults to 3, in case the regular prompt toolkit fails, max_failcase_completion_lines is the maximum amount of lines in the completion
 >  - max_chars_in_completion_line - defaults to 150, in case the regular prompt toolkit fails, max_chars_in_completion_line is the maximum amount of chars in a line in the completion
 >  - \*\*prompt_toolkit_kwargs - any of prompt-toolkits keywords. in case the regular prompt toolkit fails, "validator" and "completer" are used if supplied.

+returns:
+> - the users response

 info:
 > prompt_toolkit_kwargs allows you to enter some prompt_toolkit.validation.Validator instance. for example 'validator=prompt_toolkit.validation.Validator.DummyValidator()'.